omarv74/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

 <a name="Ex1Task2"></a>
 ### Task 2: Managing Tests ###

 1. Sometimes a set of test cases should be run in a specific order to maximize efficiency.
-Click **Order tests** to specify the order these test cases should be run.
+Click **Define** to make sure your are on the proper tab/page to edit your Test Suite .

     ![](images/012.png)

 1. While these test cases could be run separately to confirm the behavior, it probably makes more sense to run the test case that rejects invalid cards first.
 Then, the tester can confirm that a valid card can be saved, followed by the test case for editing a saved card.
-Drag and drop the second test case above the first and click **Done**.
+Drag and drop the second test case above the first one.

     ![](images/013.png)